JasmineElm/dsv/00/glossary.md

 ## C

+### CRISP-DM

+CRISP-DM stands for Cross-Industry Standard Process for Data Mining.
+It is a widely used methodology for data mining projects.
+The CRISP-DM framework is a cyclical process that consists of six phases: Business Understanding, Data Understanding, Data Preparation, Modeling, Evaluation, and Deployment.
+The CRISP-DM framework provides a structured approach to conducting data mining projects and ensures that all aspects of the project are considered. see also [SEMMA](#SEMMA), [PPDAC](#PPDAC) and [KDD](#KDD)

 ## D

 ### Data Dictonary

 A data dictionary is a collection of metadata that describes the structure, content, and properties of a dataset.
 It provides information about the data elements, their relationships, and their meanings.
 A data dictionary can help users understand and interpret the data in a dataset, and can be used to ensure consistency and accuracy in data analysis and reporting.

+### Data Cube

+A data cube is a way of representing multidimensional data.
+The Scottish Statistics Agency has a good explanation of data cubes [here](https://statistics.gov.scot/help/data_cubes)

 ## E